-Private equity investments - A significant portion of the Company's investments in private equity investments include alternative asset limited partnerships (or similar corporate structures) that invest in certain private equity asset classes including U.S. and global leveraged buyouts, mezzanine investments, distressed securities, real estate, and oil, gas and power.
+A significant portion of the Company's investments in private equity investments include alternative asset limited partnerships (or similar corporate structures) that invest in certain private equity and private credit asset classes including U.S. and global leveraged buyouts, mezzanine investments, distressed securities, real estate, and direct lending.
 The Company generally has no right to redeem its interest in any of these private equity investments in advance of dissolution of the applicable private equity investment.
 Instead, the nature of these investments is that distributions are received by the Company in connection with the liquidation of the underlying assets of the respective private equity investment.
 It is estimated that the majority of the underlying assets of the limited partnerships would liquidate over 7 to 10 years from inception of the respective limited partnership.